Fortress of Luxembourg: French Revolution and Prussian garrison

-Luxembourg crisis and demolition
+Luxembourg Crisis, Treaty of London and demolition

 After the Prussian victory in the Austro-Prussian War of 1866, the German Confederation was dissolved.
-In its place, under Prussian leadership, the North German Confederation was founded, which did not include Luxembourg.
-Nevertheless, Prussian troops remained in the fortress.
-Before the war, the Prussian chancellor Otto von Bismarck had signalled to the French government of Napoleon III that Prussia would not object to French hegemony in Luxembourg, if France stayed out of Prussia's conflict with Austria, to which Napoleon agreed.
-After the war, the French offered King William III 5,000,000 guilder for his personal possession of Luxembourg, which the cash-strapped Dutch monarch accepted in March 1867.
-Prussian objections to what was now portrayed as French expansionism provoked the Luxembourg Crisis, and the threat of a war between the major powers was averted only by the London Conference and the Second Treaty of London.
-This declared Luxembourg to be a neutral state, and required the fortress to be torn down, and the Prussian garrison to leave within three months.
+In its place, the North German Confederation was founded under Prussian leadership, and did not include Luxembourg.
+Nevertheless, Prussian troops continued to occupy the fortress.
+Before the war, the Prussian chancellor Otto von Bismarck had signalled to the French government of Napoleon III that Prussia would not object to French hegemony in Luxembourg if France stayed out of Prussia's conflict with Austria, to which Napoleon agreed.
+After the war, the French offered King William III 5,000,000 guilder for his personal possession of Luxembourg, which he accepted in March 1867.
+Prussian objections, now portrayed this as French expansionism, provoked the Luxembourg Crisis.
+The threat of a major war between the major powers was averted only by the London Conference and the Second Treaty of London.
+This declared Luxembourg to be a neutral state, mandated the demolition of the fortress, and required the Prussian garrison to leave within three months.
 Prussian troops finally left on 9 September 1867.

-Generally, it was usual for decommissioned fortresses to pass into the ownership of the cities concerned.
-In Luxembourg, however, an eagerness to comply with the Treaty of London and a fear of being caught up in a future Franco-German war caused the government to undertake the project on behalf of the city.
-The sale of the land of the fortress would fund the costs of demolition and of the urban development of the city.
-An international commission inspected the demolition work in 1883, bringing to light the government's inexperience with such work.
+Typically, decommissioned fortresses were handed over to the respective cities.
+In Luxembourg, however, an urgent desire to comply with the Treaty of London and a fear of being caught up in a future Franco-German war prompted the government to spearhead the project on behalf of the city.
+The sale of fortress land financed the demolition costs and the urban development of the city.
+An international commission, inspecting the demolition work in 1883, brought to light the government's inexperience with such a project.
 The state had to decide between "keeping everything" and "razing everything".
-Military defensive works had to be interrupted by roads; military remains converted into cellars or warehouses had to be destroyed.
+Military defensive works had to be broken up by roads; military remains converted into cellars or warehouses had to be destroyed.